avchally/beyond-the-ire/file_documentation/RAW.md

 **Starts at `HEADER.VERTICES_OFFSET + HEADER.VERTICES_SECTION_SIZE`**

+### Overview
 This section contains all of the commands that are defined for this map.

-ROTH utilizes two different scripting engines.
-One is defined in the DBASE100.DAT file and the other is defined within each map file.
+ROTH utilizes two different scripting engines: one is defined in the DBASE100.DAT file and the other is defined within each map file.
 The map-based commands can perform any variety of actions on the map, such as placing/removing items, spawning enemies, switching to a different map, calling DBASE100 commands, and more.

 Each command can optionally choose to call another command, resulting in a command chain.
-WIP: It seems the only way to run a command chain from the game is through an array of entry points, which objects in the map have access to.
-If the command (and therefore its resulting command chain) is not listed in the entry points array, an object cannot run it.
+Additionally, a command chain always (seemingly) starts with an "entry command".
+Entry commands are special commands that assist in initializing the command chain and ultimately determines how the command chain is executed in the map.
+For example, an entry command where `COMMAND_BASE == 0x13` sets up the command chain to execute when walking over a sector.

+The commands section contains a simple header, a table of entry command counts, an array of entry command references, and an array of all commands.
+See the breakdown of the commands section below.

+The table of entry command counts declares how many entry commands of each category there are in the map.
+The section always contains 15 4 byte entries.
+Each entry corresponds to a given type of entry command.
+For example, the first entry will ALWAYS correspond to entry commands where `COMMAND_BASE == 0x08 or 0x02`.
+The first two bytes of the entry is a relative offset from section start to the first command in the array of entry command references.
+The last two bytes of the entry is a count of how many commands of that type there are.
+See the Entry Command Counts section below for more information.

+The array of entry command references is an array of 2 byte elements.
+Each element is a relative offset from section start to the associated command in the array of all commands.

+The array of all commands defines every command in the map.
+See the command object below for the full breakdown.

 Here is the breakdown of the commands section: